 - Bridges of Sports: Founded by Nitish M Chiniwar, it works with children from economically and socially backward communities in the age group of 8-14 years.
-A network of high quality volunteers, athletes and teachers dedicate two years of their life to the fellowship program and post fellowship, Bridges of Sports supports the fellows to become micro entrepreneurs with a focus on building and accelerating the vibrant sports ecosystem.
+A network of high-quality volunteers, athletes and teachers dedicate two years of their life to the fellowship program and post-fellowship, Bridges of Sports supports the fellows to become micro-entrepreneurs with a focus on building and accelerating the vibrant sports ecosystem.

-- Anthills Creations: At Anthills Creations, Pooja Rai and Nancy Charaya, alumnus of IIT Kharagpur, are determined to bring back play for kids through building sustainable playscapes by using recyclable material.
+- Anthills Creations: At Anthills Creations, Pooja Rai and Nancy Charaya, an alumnus of IIT Kharagpur, are determined to bring back play for kids through building sustainable playscapes by using recyclable material.

-Emotions thru Art: Akshayee said that art I was looking at was sold for few lakhs of rupees, what was more wonderful than the art itself was that it was created by an autistic child.
-Akshayee, helps autistic children learn art.
+Emotions thru Art: Akshayee said that the art I was looking at was sold for a few lakhs of rupees, what was more wonderful than the art itself was that it was created by an autistic child.
+Akshayee, helps autistic children learn the art.
 When I visited her studio Sense Kaleidoscope, near Hebbal, It was really wonderful to see how she introduced art as a medium for the children to express themselves.
-Many parents were really happy about their child’ hidden talent that had come out in the school.
+Many parents were really happy about their child’s hidden talent that had come out in the school.

 Each child had a unique signature art piece that they had produced.
 One drew only trains while the other was into animals.
 With this classy art, Akshaya was able to help them sell the art pieces as well.
 Thus these children who were once considered a burden in the family were now earning and handsomely too!
 Art also helped them calm their emotions, as they found a new medium of expression!
 What a great idea!
 With the success in selling the art, she decided she need not be an NGO, she could be in business!

-He doesn’t want to go to government school and would like to write the board exam through National Institute of Open Schooling (NIOS).
+He doesn’t want to go to a government school and would like to write the board exam through the National Institute of Open Schooling (NIOS).
 He is fluent in English and says he likes it very much.
 Anthill has also created a playground in school as well.